maxsitt/insect-detect-docs/docs/index.md

 <span style="font-weight: bold">
-This website provides instructions on hardware assembly, software setup, programming, model training and deployment of a smart DIY camera trap that can be used for automated monitoring.
+This website provides instructions on hardware assembly, software setup, programming, model training and deployment of a DIY camera trap that can be used for automated insect monitoring.
 </span>

 ## Background